nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

     Other options <https://www.migadu.com/> for 20€ a year or [prontonmail](https://proton.me/) for 50€/year for 10 email addresses.
 Fastmail has a similar price to Google, [tutanota](https://tutanota.com/pricing) has also a very generous offer and might even be for free if you are doing [open source](https://tutanota.com/discount).
     A completely different way would be to self host.
 I don't recommend that, although you will have infinite amount of email addresses and will be in control of everything you might find that many of your emails are not being delivered correctly.
 As of today email is a sort of oligopoly and you might end up in an unlucky situation in which all your outgoing email is being blocked.
 There are people with notable success here, so it is definitely possible.
 If you are going down that route consider using [Cloudron](https://www.cloudron.io/) with a DigitalOcean droplet.
 8. __Logs: Sentry.__ Runner up Loggly

     I don't have a ton of experience here.
 Other two options are [new relic](https://newrelic.com/) and [Loggly](https://www.loggly.com/).
     I chose Sentry for simplicity, it would be very easy to switch to another platform.
 Your logging platform should be mostly unintrusive.
 9. __Wireframes: [Draw.io](https://www.drawio.com/).__ Runner up Figma

     Although this blog post is not about the frontend, it helps a lot having the wireframes in place.
 Draw.io is a simple, free, well done tool useful in many contexts.
 One of the many things I learned from Stephen Grider.
     Figma can also be used for wireframing.
 And also lots of other possibilities.
 10. __GitHub__.
 No runner up

-    There are alternatives out there like [GitLab](https://about.gitlab.com/), but I haven't used them
+    There are alternatives out there like [GitLab](https://about.gitlab.com/), but I haven't used them.
+We are also using GitHub Actions as our test runner.
+Other options include [CircleCI](https://circleci.com/).
 11. __Ubuntu Linux__.
 No runner up

     We will be deploying in an Ubuntu VPS.
 Any debian based system should work in a very similar way.
 The whole thing will work in any Linux system but you might have to change a few commands.

 ## Getting a domain name (~10€ a year)

-You can buy a domain name from places like [namecheap](https://www.namecheap.com/), but there are many other vendors.
+You can buy a domain name from places like [Namecheap](https://www.namecheap.com/), but there are many other vendors.
 Just make sure that they only sell you the domain name and nothing else.
 It should cost you around 10€ a year.
 But you can find really cheap domain names for a year you can get for your testing.
 Beware of not renewing them, those cost go up and add!

 ## Getting an email account